You’ll love this ultimate guide to memorizing Scripture covering top tips, how-tos, and our favorites of Bible verses to memorize.

 I’ll admit that I thought it was a little drastic.
 But we went to the banquet to learn about the program.
 For my daughter, it was love at first sight.
 But I had some reservations.

-Have you ever known someone who could rattle off verse and quote for nearly every occasion, and yet at the same time was unpleasant to be around?
+Have you ever known someone who could rattle off verse or quote for nearly every occasion, and yet at the same time was unpleasant to be around?

 My concern wasn’t that she would learn Scripture, it was that she would focus on the mere practice of doing so.